oxc / oxc_ast

 #![allow(unused)] fn main() { #[ast(visit)] #[derive(Debug, Clone)] #[generate_derive(CloneIn, GetSpan, GetSpanMut, ContentEq, ContentHash, ESTree)] #[estree(type = "Identifier")] pub struct BindingIdentifier<'a> { pub span: Span, pub name: Atom<'a>, #[estree(skip)] #[clone_in(default)] pub symbol_id: Cell<Option<SymbolId>>, } }

-Like said in the comment above, those macros don't really do anything by themselves (like regular macros would), they are markers for the internal tool tasks/ast_tools
+Like said in the comment above, those macros don't really do anything by themselves (like regular macros would), they are markers for the internal tool tasks/ast_tools which:

 - goes through the structs using the macros above, in different crates like

-... - generate the implementations for those structs in a
+oxc_ast,oxc_regular_expression,oxc_span,oxc_syntax... - generate the implementations for those structs in a

-folder for those structs
+./generatedfolder for those structs

-The generators are located in tasks/ast_tools/src
+The generators are located in tasks/ast_tools/src.

 Why was it done like that, instead of regular use of macros ?